viktoriiazolotova/viktoriiazolotova/README.md

 I'm a software engineer with experience in web development.
 I enjoy building applications that solve real-world problems and using data to gain insights and drive decision-making.

-- 🌱 I’m currently building memory game with JavaScript, React and Netlify.
+- 🌱 I’m currently learning C# and building SnowmanGame ☃️;
+- ✨ I recently built memory game with JavaScript, React and Netlify.
 Check it out: [Kitty Wonderland](https://kitty-wonderland.netlify.app/)
 - 💬 Ask me anything about coding and career change.
 - ⚡ Fun fact: I'm a cat lover and an avid hiker.
 One of my proudest moments was reaching the Camp Muir, standing tall at 10,188 feet!